DaRu0204/VSMS_assigment/README.md

 *   Red -> Closed nodes
 *   Purple -> Final path
 ## Requirements
-nsure you have Python 3.x and Pygame installed.
+Ensure you have Python 3.x and Pygame installed.
 ## Code Structure
 *   Node class: Represents each grid cell.
 *   algorithm(): Implements the A* pathfinding algorithm.